ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 ```

-Use SettingBuilder to set all or required optional settings (Firefox, Apns , Gcm etc).
-You can set optional settings which are required, no need to set all the settings, below is sample code snippet
+Use SettingBuilder to set all or required platform settings (Firefox, Apns , Gcm etc), below is sample code snippet.
 ```swift

 let settingsBuilder = SettingsBuilder(build: {